 Before sharing sensitive information, make sure you're on a federal government site.

 The site is secure.
 The https:// ensures that you're connecting to the official website and that any information you provide is encrypted and sent securely.

 Online desktop or mobile options for using anger control plan

 Anger is a natural emotion.
 Everyone gets angry from time to time.
 But it can be a problem if you get mad too often, too quickly, or too intensely.
 People who have experienced trauma or suffer from PTSD may find it difficult to control their temper.
 Many Veterans, even those who haven't experienced trauma, learned to adopt a quick, aggressive response as part of their military training.
 That response style can be very helpful in some situations, like combat, but can cause problems in civilian life.
 For some Veterans, that can make the transition to civilian life even tougher.

 The good news is that anger is not a permanent part of your personality.
 The way you express anger is a learned behavior - that means you can retrain yourself to respond differently.
-VA has developed a free and confidential course, Anger & Irritability Management (AIMS), to help you learn tools and techniques to manage anger and irritability better.
+VA has developed a free course, Anger & Irritability Management (AIMS), to help you learn tools and techniques to manage anger and irritability better.